Pacific Institute of Culinary Arts Party Venue Review

 Although the entrance into the venue is flat and easily maneuverable for your mobility challenged guests or for your vendors to load in equipment or to decor, parking is a bit far away.
 Parking is free in the next building over, which is very nice to have when it comes to Granville Island.
 Parking is limited though and the walk from the parking lot to the culinary arts building entrance is long enough to be difficult for mobility challenged guests to walk to.
 You will defiantly need an umbrella in the rain.
 There is also not a convenient spot to drop off guests that is close to the entrance.

 There is little bistro off to the left with the main entrance to the right.
 Inside the main entrance, there is a fully stocked bar to the left.
-The room is long and bit narrow.
+The room is long and a bit narrow.
 There is still room to set up two rows of tables and guests will still have the room to move around.
 There are different configurations as to how the room can be set up.
 There can be full seating with dinner tables or tall cocktail stand up tables as well as other configurations.

-If it is important to your function to have music or speeches heard throughout the venue, say cocktail or dinner music for example, it would be best to arrange to have your entertainment provide extra speakers in the middle or the back area of the room that is away from where the DJ is setup.
+If it is important to your function to have music or speeches heard throughout the venue, say cocktail or dinner music, for example, it would be best to arrange to have your entertainment provide extra speakers in the middle of the back area of the room that is away from where the DJ is setup.
 A wireless speaker setup would work but of course, would be an extra expense.

 Being a culinary school, you can expect the food to be delicious.
-The staff are very adept at making delicious, eye pleasing food and drinks.
+The staff are very adept at making delicious, eye-pleasing food and drinks.
 I am sure they would be great at making custom orders as well, including wedding cakes.

-The staff are also quite attentive to the guests as well as you vendors.
+The staff are also quite attentive to the guests as well as your vendors.
 They are friendly, efficient and quite helpful.
 Many of them are students at the school and the events are a great way for them to gain expertise in the industry.

 Overall, the Pacific Institute of Culinary Arts has a lot of perks like great food and drink, nice décor, very little noise and minimal party time restrictions as well as being down by Granville Island near the water.
-Still, difficulty of getting music throughout the room, parking distance from the building and lack of drop off area close to the building motivate me to give this venue 4.3 out of 5 stars.
+Still, the difficulty of getting music throughout the room, parking distance from the building and lack of drop off area close to the building motivate me to give this venue 4.3 out of 5 stars.